 Remove any empty columns

-Do not leave any empty columns in your CSV file; remove the whole column instead.
+Do not leave any empty columns in your CSV file as this will cause your information to end up in the wrong eNudge fields; remove the whole column instead.

 Remove any carriage returns / line feeds / new line breaks